referefz/HTB-Writeups/README.md

 ---

-> **⚠️ Disclaimer:** All reports here are for educational purposes only.
+> **Disclaimer:** All reports here are for educational purposes only.
 The goal is to document technical skills and understand how vulnerabilities work in order to better protect systems.
 >
 ---
 Created with 💜 by **The Inquirer, Reef**